sonamonachan-57/opencv-realtime-face-vision-systems/README.md

-# 1. Real-Time Face Detection using MediaPipe & OpenCV
+# 1. Real-Time Face Detection using MediaPipe & Opencv

 A simple and efficient real-time face detection system built using MediaPipe and OpenCV.
 This project detects faces from a live webcam feed and displays bounding boxes with confidence scores and FPS